AIMdyn/Agent-based-model-of-urban-insurgence-/README.md

 # Agent-based-model-of-urban-insurgence-

+Files in folder "0bar"

-Each file with name "Actives_LD100_seed111_id0.txt" has 3 values outputted for each time moment of the simulation: number of active citizens, number of intimidated citizens, number of
+Each file with name starting with Actives_ for each time moment of the simulation has number of active citizens, number of intimidated citizens, number of LEOs.
+These files are provided for lattice sizes from 100 to 600 and different random seeds.

-Each file with name "" has x-coordinate of an agent, y-coordinate of an agent, agent's state, agent's risk aversion, agent's hardship.
-If an agent is jailed then
+Each file with name starting with Day_ for each not-jailed agent has his/her x-coordinate, y-coordinate, agent's state, agent's risk aversion, agent's hardship, total number of days of an agent of being active and -1.
+If an agent is LEO, then last four numbers are -1.
+These files are provided for each time moment of the simulation, each lattice size and the corresponding random seed used.
+For example, file "Day_10000_100_111.txt" provides information on the lattice situation at time moment 10000 with lattice size 100 and random seed 111.